Experimental test of time reversal symmetry

 In the experiment, 225Ra atoms are first captured into a magneto-optical trap (MOT), and then laser-cooled and transferred into an optical dipole trap, which is used to transport the cold atoms into a region of a uniform, weak magnetic field and a strong electric field.
 The atoms are polarized and allowed to precess freely.
 Any difference between the two precession frequencies, measured while the electric field is parallel or anti-parallel to the magnetic field, is the sought-after EDM signal, along with many possible systematic effects that need to be tracked down and eliminated.

 Ytterbium-171 (171Yb) is a stable isotope with atomic properties and transitions similar to those of 225Ra.
 It is particularly useful as a proxy for testing various measurement schemes and investigate systematic errors.
 Moreover, future high-precision measurements of 225Ra EDM need to use 171Yb as a co-magnetometer for the purpose of correcting effects of magnetic field noise.
+We have built an apparatus for 171Yb EDM measurement to develop cold-atom method and investigate systematic errors.

 References